alangenb/apobec/README.md

 # apobec
-Matlab code used to produce analyses/figures from Buisson et. al. 2019
+Code used to produce analyses/figures from Buisson et. al. 2019

 Main run file is run.m

 Note, this code includes optional sections for compiling + running in parallel to save time.

 Example data files are provided in src/data/.
-This includes a subset of the patient cohort used in the paper that is available for public release.
+This includes a subset of the patient cohort used in the paper that has been publicly released previously.
 Other similarly formatted mutation sets can be used in the same manner, and the input steps in lines 12-19 should be updated to reflect such changes.
+Note, the current code hard-codes the names of the mutational signatures discovered.

 In order to get the code to run, you must change the path on line 7 to be the full path where the repo was downloaded, e.g.: srcpath = '/full/path/to/rep/location/';